BPsychSc BPsychSc(Hons) MPsych (Clin) MAPS

 Fraser’s research focused on understanding how mindfulness contributes to positive outcomes by allowing meaning to be derived from stressful life events, contributing to the development of increased positive emotions, reduced distress, and increased resilience to future stress.
 He has also worked on developing and employing mindfulness-based interventions both in group-based in-person retreats and smartphone apps to improve well-being and build resilience to life stress.
 Fraser believes that the development of protective factors through mindfulness practice can reduce the risk of developing mental health disorders in individuals exposed to high levels of stress.
 Fraser published his research in this area in the journal OBM Integrative and Complementary Medicine.

-Fraser is passionate about working with men experiencing mental health problems and other life challenges, as well as working with couples.
+Fraser is passionate about working with men and women experiencing mental health problems and other life challenges, as well as working with couples.

 Fraser uses a supportive, accepting, and compassionate approach to help foster relaxation and comfort during therapy.
 Fraser develops an honest and validating environment, ensuring his clients feel supported whilst exploring their goals and working collaboratively towards their desired outcome.
 He works closely with relevant health professionals on the Mornington Peninsula to ensure the best possible care for his clients.